-LOUISVILLE, Ky (WDRB) -- The location is a secret — and Metro police want to keep it that way.
+LOUISVILLE, Ky (WDRB) — The exact locations are a secret — and police want to keep it that way.

-There’s another camera at 27th and Broadway, mounted in front of a grocery store in a high-traffic area.
+There's one at 10th and Jefferson streets and another at Broadway and 27th Street, mounted in front of a grocery store in a high-traffic area.
 The criteria for selecting locations, however, are not a mystery.

-"A lot of the locations are chosen based on violent crime statistics, auto theft hotspots, and major roadways — including interstate on- and off-ramps — as well as the infrastructure needed to install a camera," LMPD Deputy Chief Emily McKinley said.
+"A lot of the locations are chosen based on violent crime statistics, auto theft hotspots and major roadways — including interstate on- and off-ramps — as well as the infrastructure needed to install a camera," LMPD Deputy Chief Emily McKinley told the Public Safety Committee on Wednesday.

-When some of these locations were made public, the cameras were almost immediately destroyed costing taxpayers thousands of dollars and rendering them useless, said Anthony Piagentini, (R) Metro Council District 19
+When some of these locations were made public, the cameras were almost immediately destroyed, costing taxpayers thousands of dollars and rendering them useless, Metro Councilman Anthony Piagentini said.

 The department stores footage from its FLOCK network for 30 days, though other law enforcement agencies retain similar data for even longer.
 Two bills in the Kentucky General Assembly could soon change that — one would cap data retention at 90 days, and another would ban license plate–reading cameras entirely.